AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/activate.md

 ---
 # Activate audiences

->[!NOTE]
->
->This page covers the **[!UICONTROL Activate]** tab within a project.
+Use the **[!UICONTROL Activate]** tab within a project to send audiences to your collaborator, review audiences your collaborator has sent to you, and manually activate received audiences to a configured destination.
 To configure and manage destinations from the top-level **[!UICONTROL Activation]** workspace, see the [destinations overview](../destinations/overview.md).

 >[!IMPORTANT]
 >
 >The **[!UICONTROL Activate]** tab is only available if the **Audience activation** use case was enabled [during the connection process](../connect/establishing-connections.md#connection-settings).
 For more information about use cases, see [Manage projects](./manage-projects.md#project-use-cases).

-Use the project-level **[!UICONTROL Activate]** tab to send audiences to your collaborator, review audiences your collaborator has sent to you, and manually activate received audiences to a configured destination.
+Use the [Discover tab](./discover.md) to identify the audiences that best match your campaign, then send them to your collaborator.
+The receiving collaborator selects a configured destination and activates the audience for campaign use.

+Sending and activating are separate actions.
+Sending gives your collaborator access to an audience.
+The receiving collaborator then selects a destination and manually activates the received audience.

-The tab contains the following sections:
+The sections and actions available to you depend on whether your organization is sending or receiving audiences in the project.
+The **[!UICONTROL Activate]** tab contains the following sections:

 | Section | Description |
 |---|---|